ucll-3dgraphics/ucll-3dgraphics-classroom-2425-3dg-2425-mc-2425_mc_starter/description.md

 Check your results.
 You should see a single layer of stone on top of your bedrock.

-If that's work, we can get to the interesting part.
+If that works, we can get to the interesting part.

 Change the generation of the stone layer to be plausible (looks like something realistic).
 * Create a function that takes a world coordinate in XY (this is the coordinate of the column where we want to determine how high the stone layer goes).
 It will return the height of the stone layer as a single float, in world space